core-wg/resource-directory/point-to-point-responses.md

 but not to for et but for rt) and rt="light"; rt=sensor was dropped as it was not essential to the example.

-The individual changes are listed in https://github.com/core-wg/resource-directory/pull/266 @@@merge.
+The individual changes are listed in https://github.com/core-wg/resource-directory/pull/266.

 <!--
 CB: ensure unit names SenML compatible